Food Safety Act 1990

-The Food Safety Act 1990 is an Act of the Parliament of the United Kingdom.
+The Food Safety Act 1990 (c.
+16) is an act of the Parliament of the United Kingdom.
 It is the statutory obligation to treat food intended for human consumption in a controlled and managed way.

-The key requirements of the Act are that food must comply with food safety requirements, must be "of the nature, substance and quality demanded", and must be correctly described (labelled).
+The key requirements of the act are that food must comply with food safety requirements, must be "of the nature, substance and quality demanded", and must be correctly described (labelled).

+Provisions

+Repealed enactments

+Section 59(4) of the act repealed 21 enactments, listed in schedule 5 to the act.